Semicocycle discontinuities for substitutions and reverse-reading automata: Preliminaries

 \subsection{The $\ell$-kernel and the reverse-reading automaton}

 The \emph{$\ell$-kernel} of a sequence $\left(u_{n}\right)_{n\geq 0}$ is the collection of sequences

-The following theorem is due to Eilenberg \cite{allouche-shallit-2003}. \begin{theorem}[Eilenberg's theorem] A sequence $\bfu$ is $\ell$-automatic in reverse reading if and only if it has a finite $\ell$-kernel.
+The following theorem is due to Eilenberg \cite{allouche-shallit-2003}.
+The {\em size} of an automaton is the cardinality of its state set. \begin{theorem}[Eilenberg's theorem] A sequence $\bfu$ is $\ell$-automatic in reverse reading if and only if it has a finite $\ell$-kernel.
 Furthermore, the size of a minimal finite-state automaton which generates $\bfu$ is the cardinality of $\ker_\ell(\bfu)$. \end{theorem}

 As with Cobham's theorem, Eilenberg's theorem is stated for one-sided sequences.
 However we can equally define the $\ell$-kernel of a two-sided sequence, and give a statement and proof of Eilenberg's theorem that works for two-sided sequences.